binkley/homebrewery-files/arcane-autography-introduction.md

 #### Arcane Lore

 The writings in this book enhance your thirst for more.
-- You have advantage on [Arcana](https://www.dndbeyond.com/sources/dnd/br-2024/playing-the-game#Skills) checks, and on [History](https://www.dndbeyond.com/sources/dnd/br-2024/playing-the-game#Skills) checks related to magical lore, wizard lineages, ancient spells, and arcane traditions.
+- You have **advantage on [Arcana](https://www.dndbeyond.com/sources/dnd/br-2024/playing-the-game#Skills) checks**, and on **[History](https://www.dndbeyond.com/sources/dnd/br-2024/playing-the-game#Skills) checks** related to magical lore, wizard lineages, ancient spells, and arcane traditions.
-- Once per day, you can cast [Locate Object](https://www.dndbeyond.com/spells/2619002-locate-object) without expending a spell slot, but only to locate a nearest volume of the set if any.
+- Once per day, **you can cast [Locate Object](https://www.dndbeyond.com/spells/2619002-locate-object)** without expending a spell slot, but only to locate a nearest volume of the set if any.
-- Once per week, you can cast [Legend Lore](https://www.dndbeyond.com/spells/2619010-legend-lore) without expending a spell slot, but only for information about a person appearing in volumes of this series &mdash; and trust me, everyone worth writing about is famous.
+- Once per week, **you can cast [Legend Lore](https://www.dndbeyond.com/spells/2619010-legend-lore)** without expending a spell slot, but only for information about a person appearing in volumes of this series &mdash; and trust me, everyone worth writing about is famous.

 {{note
 Secondhand spells, like secondhand shoes, don't tell where they've been, but fit for now.
 Don't think about where they've been.<br />&mdash; Q.